-The Department of Bioengineering, established in 2006, is chaired by Professor Xiaoping Hu.
-The research vision is to build strength from expertise in biochemistry, biophysics, biology, and engineering to focus on critical themes that impact bioengineering.
+The Department of Bioengineering, established in 2006, is chaired by Professor Xiaoping Hu, Provost Fellow.
+The department's research vision is to exploit and synergistically integrate expertises in engineering, biomedical sciences and physical sciences.

 The mission of the Department of Bioengineering at the University of California, Riverside focuses on two interrelated themes: